Angry Samoans: History

+Pre-Samoans

-In 1969 the Saunders brothers cut a 14-song high school garage rock album I'm a Roadrunner Motherfucka in their hometown of Little Rock, under a twice-used local band name, The Rockin' Blewz.
+In 1969 the Saunders/Blayk siblings cut a 14-song high school garage rock album, I'm a Roadrunner Motherfucka, in their hometown of Little Rock, under a twice-used local band name, the Rockin' Blewz.
 The album went unissued until the late 1990s.

-Mike Saunders briefly played in an embryonic backing lineup for 1950s rockabilly cult artist Ray Campi during 1975, before moving back to Arkansas for two years (pursuant to a second college degree).
+Mike Saunders briefly played in an early backing lineup for 1950s rockabilly cult artist Ray Campi during 1975, before moving back to Arkansas for two years (pursuant to a second college degree).

 Bassist Homer had played in 1977 Masque-era band Jesus Prick, and drummer Vockeroth was a veteran of the Pasadena "backyard kegger party" cover band circuit (which also spawned Van Halen).

-During 1978, both Turner and Mike Saunders played with rock critic Richard Meltzer in the Los Angeles punk band VOM, which issued a posthumous five-song EP Live at Surf City on White Noise Records in early summer 1978.
+During 1978, both Turner and Mike Saunders played with rock critic Richard Meltzer in the Los Angeles punk band VOM, which issued a posthumous five-song EP, Live at Surf City, on White Noise Records in early summer 1978.

 Patrick "P.J."
 Galligan was formerly a member of heavy metal band Cirith Ungol.
 Galligan died from throat cancer in 2014.